-Hirkaru Hitachiin and Kaoru Hitachiin embrace many of the good and bad traits one associates with Geminis.
-Their strengths are being adaptable, curious and quick to learn.
+Hirkaru Hitachiin and Kaoru Hitachiin embrace many of the good and bad traits one associate with Geminis.
+Their strengths are being adaptable, curious, and quick to learn.
 On the other side, we witness their indecisiveness when it comes to making meaningful relationships outside the pair.
 These traits connect Hirkaru and Kaoru to the fandom, which is why the twins are our fifth entry for June.

 4. Hisoka Morow

 - First Anime Appearance: Hunter x Hunter Ep.
 6 “Steak x Marathon x The Exam Starts” (1999)

 Rowdy Roddy Piper of professional wrestling fame once stated, “I’m a villain at heart.
 I’m a born villain.”
 Although he was referring to a stage persona, these words ring true for anime’s gallery of baddies that fans love to hate.
 One such iconic scoundrel is the antagonist from the manga and anime series Hunter x Hunter, Hisoka Morow.